 Fear of Loss

 Fear of incurring a financial loss is the other major contributor to stress in investing.
-In my opinion, fear of loss is the cause of the fear of taking a risk, which we discussed earlier.
+In my opinion, fear of loss is the root cause of the fear of taking a risk, which we discussed earlier.

 Ingredients of Stress-free Investing

 Following are the vital ingredients of stress-free investing: